 Note: We have not reconciled non-GAAP financial measures guidance to their nearest GAAP equivalents because we do not provide guidance for items that we do not consider indicative of our on-going performance and that are out of our control and/or cannot be reasonably predicted.
-Accordingly, a reconciliation of the non-GAAP financial measure guidance to the corresponding GAAP financial measures is not practicable.
+Accordingly, a reconciliation of the non-GAAP financial measure guidance to the corresponding GAAP financial measures is not available without unreasonable effort.